KusionStack/kuperator/README.md

 ## 🎖︎ Contribution guide

+KusionStack Operating is currently in its early stagesOur goal is to simplify platform development.
+We will continue building in areas such as application operations, observability, and insight.
-KusionStack Operating is currently in development, and there are many capabilities that need to be made up, so we welcome everyone to participate in construction with us.
+We welcome everyone to participate in construction with us.
 Visit the [Contribution Guide](docs/contributing.md) to understand how to participate in the contribution KusionStack project.
 If you have any questions, please [Submit the Issue](https://github.com/KusionStack/operating/issues).